ts-defold/ts-defold.github.io/content/configuration/ts-config.md

 - `"luaTarget": "5.1"` - Defold recommends targeting Lua 5.1 for the broadest support
 of deployment targets.
-If you do not want to release your game on an HTML5 target, you may want to modify this to bring in [additional syntax features](https://typescripttolua.github.io/docs/caveats).
+If you do not want to release your game on an HTML5 target, you may want to modify the value to `"JIT"` to bring in [additional syntax features](https://typescripttolua.github.io/docs/caveats).

 - `"luaLibImport": "require"` - This setting is used to generate the `lualib_bundle.lua` and then insert a require statement at the top of each script to bring in the